 One side of the Sperl features three billiard tables, an array of newspapers and a little corner for kids.
 I even spotted two high chairs in the same dark bentwood design of the traditional coffee house chairs, which was rather sweet.

-The coffee house make more than one appearance in the Vienna Blood period detective series set around 1900, which tells you something about the authenticity of the interior decor.
+The coffee house makes more than one appearance in the Vienna Blood period detective series set around 1900, which tells you something about the authenticity of the interior decor.
 And the famous “phone” scene between Jesse and Céline in Before Sunrise takes place inside here, too.

+Various military gentlemen also frequented the place.
 This no doubt led to some robust discussions around the piano on late Sunday evenings.
 Artists versus Archdukes, books versus bombs.

 Café Sperl actually has quite a broad menu, almost restaurant-like in its size: everything from a croissant to baked camembert.
-Coffee prices sit in the upper middle segment, I’d say.

 I loved it.
 This may be where I go to write my next historical novel.